On this page:

-Under the Victorian Government Land Transactions Policy and Guidelines (PDF, 609.2 KB), Victorian Government agencies must obtain approval from VGLM before conducting certain types of land transactions.
+Under the Victorian Government Land Transactions Policy (PDF, 11.0 MB), Victorian Government agencies must obtain approval from VGLM before conducting certain types of land transactions.

-This allows VGLM to verify that proposed transactions comply with the requirements of the policy and guidelines.
+This allows VGLM to verify that proposed transactions comply with the requirements of the policy.

 Having a robust approval process provides both government and the community with assurance that land transactions are kept accountable and transparent.

 Which government land transactions need VGLM approval?

 Unless the transaction is between two Victorian Government agencies, agencies must obtain approval from VGLM before:

 - agreeing to sell or purchase land (or an interest in land) where the value of the land or transaction exceeds is $1,000,000 (GST exclusive) or more, as determined by the Valuer-General Victoria (VGV).

-- offering to pay compensation under the Land Acquisition and Compensation Act 1986 or Part 5 of the Planning and Environment Act 1987 where the total amount compensation exceeds $750,000 (GST exclusive).
+- offering to pay compensation under the Land Acquisition and Compensation Act 1986 (LAC Act) or Part 5 of the Planning and Environment Act 1987 (PE Act) where the total amount compensation exceeds $1,000,000 (GST exclusive).

-If a Victorian Government agency is selling or purchasing land, VGLM approval is also required where the value of the land or transaction is below $750,000 but forms part of a group of related transactions or adjoining land parcels with a value over $1,000,000 (GST exclusive) or more, as determined by VGV.
+If a Victorian Government agency is selling or purchasing land, VGLM approval is also required where the value of the land or transaction is below $1,000,000 but forms part of a group of related transactions or adjoining land parcels with a value over $1,000,000 (GST exclusive) or more, as determined by VGV.